mayman007/ShinobiBot/README.md

 <ol>
 <li>
-Create a new bot from https://discord.com/developers/applications and save your bot token and application ID
+Create a new bot from https://discord.com/developers/applications and copy your bot token and application ID
 </li>

 <li>